nats-io/nats-architecture-and-design/adr/ADR-8.md

 This will instruct the server to place the purge operation message in the stream and then delete all messages for that key up to before the delete operation.

+Users can opt into a TTL on the purge, clients should do this in a language idiomatic way, in go something like `kv.Purge(ctx, "key", jetstream.PurgeTTL(time.Hour))`.
+This will place the purge exactly as in the preceding paragraphs but will ensure the message goes away after 1 hour.
+Such a purge would have the `KV-Operation: PURGE`, `Nats-Rollup: sub` and `Nats-TTL: 1h` headers set.

 #### List of known keys